longlostjames/ncas-radar-data-standard/docs/source/overview.rst

 * **Archivable.** Access to all earlier forms of netCDF data will be supported by current and future versions of the software.

-NetCDF is extremely commonly used, and is almost ubiquitous within the Earth sciences.
+NetCDF is in common use, and is almost ubiquitous within the Earth sciences.
 Unidata (https://unidata.ucar.edu) provide and maintain software libraries for accessing netCDF data using C, C++, Java, and FORTRAN.
 Third-party libraries (which are generally bindings or wrappers to the Unidata